DaRealAqua/BuildReset/README.md

 Features
 - configurable config
 - particle
-- block countdown
+- countdown
-- multiple worlds
+- worlds

 Installation
 To install BuildReset, simply follow these steps:

-Download the latest version of BuildReset from the Releases page on GitHub.
+Download the latest version of BuildReset from the Releases page on GitHub / poggit.
 Place the downloaded .phar file into your PocketMine-MP plugins directory.
 Start your PocketMine-MP server and enjoy.